isi-vista/adam/docs/using_adam_tutorials/adding_a_curriculum.rst

 like "a round object on a table," or "Mom eating a cookie (with some random unrelated objects in the scene)."
 In our case, we want to describe "a ball."
-When training, we want a ball that's not red, and when testing, we want a ball that is.

 Object variables
 ~~~~~~~~~~~~~~~~